ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v22.md

 ## New and updated documentation
 {: #relnotes_v22-new-docs}

-* A comparison table with the supported functions for Cloud Foundation and vCenter Server instances, as well as VMware vSphere clusters, is now available in the documentation.
+* A comparison table with the supported functions for Cloud Foundation instances, vCenter Server instances, and VMware vSphere clusters, is now available in the documentation.
 You can see, at a glance, the differences between the functions that each type of instance provides.
 For more information, see [Offering comparison chart](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-inst_comp_chart).

 * The VLANs and software Bill of Materials (BOM) is now provided in the documentation for Cloud Foundation, vCenter Server, and VMware vSphere clusters.